Sandyyyyy166/computational-fluid-dynamics-study/README.md

     * **`size()`:** A method to get the number of elements in the vector.

 This theoretical groundwork provides a clear blueprint for the implementation.
 The focus is on creating a class that is not only functional but also robust, safe, and intuitive to use for mathematical programming.

+### 10.24 Update
+A Reflection on the First Major Push: Debugging the Git Workflow

+When processing the initial implementation of the project's structure (Part 3) and the `Vector` class interface (Part 5), I encountered a significant series of challenges during the push to GitHub.
+This was a valuable, real-world lesson in debugging the development *process* itself, not just the code.

+Here is a summary of the problems I faced and how I solved them:

+1.  **The Initial Problem:** My `git push` was `[rejected]`.
+The error `(fetch first)` indicated that the remote GitHub repository had commits that my local machine did not have.
+This was likely due to the automatic creation of a file (like `.gitignore`) when I first set up the repository on the GitHub website.